 Checking your blood glucose regularly is very important.
-It helps you know how you're doing so your can hlep your D-team when making improvments to your treatment.
+It helps you know how you're doing so your can help your diabetes care team when making improvements to your treatment.
 It's also the best way to know how to treat your diabetes during the day.

 Keeping your blood glucose as close to your target range is really important too.
-It's not only good for your body in the long-run, it also helps you be the best you can be.
+It's not only good for your body in the long-run, it also helps you feel good.
 When your blood glucose is in your target range, your body and mind can perform at their very best.
-That means you can be the best soccer or tennis player you can be and it also means you'll do your best on that test you studied so hard for.

 You'll become a pro at checking your blood glucose, but when you're just getting started, you and your parents should practice with your doctor or CDE to be sure you're doing it right.

 A blood glucose meter (BG meter) is a small machine that can read the level of glucose in your blood.
 You need to supply a tiny drop of your blood on the test strips made for the meter.
 It's important that you don't mix and match test strips.
 Only use strips that are made for your meter.

 A meter can store your glucose readings for a few days, depending on the meter.
 Most even come with software so you can upload your readings into charts and see how you're doing!

 There are tons of different meters to choose from out there.
 Your D-Team can recommend one for you.
 Most likely, you'll have a meter that your parents' insurance company will pay for, but if you have a choice – it's all about what you prefer.

 How many times should you check your blood glucose (BG) levels?
 It's different for everyone.
 You and your D-team will find a good routine for you.
 Checking before every meal and at bedtime is fairly standard.
 Some people check their BGs level after meals, before exercise, and whenever they feel low or high.